Grounding exercises: 2 techniques for self-balance

 How long Should I practice grounding?

 You should ground for three weeks before deciding if it works for you.
-Continue practising for a month if you notice improvements in your mood, sleep quality, and stress level.
+If you notice improvements in your mood, sleep quality, and stress level, continue practising for a month.
 If you continue to see positive results, keep doing it indefinitely.

-Consistency is required, as with any exercise routine, to reap the benefits.
+As with any exercise routine, consistency is required to reap the benefits.

 2 Grounding exercises to help you connect to the earth

-You can stand still, walk, or lay down.
+You can stand still, walk, or lie down.

-A ground connection, like any other electrical circuit, requires only one point of contact.
+Like any other electrical circuit, a ground connection requires only one point of contact.

-One foot on the ground will ground you, but two feet on the ground will provide a stronger grounding effect.
+One foot on the ground will ground you, but two feet on the ground will provide a more substantial grounding effect.

-The Earthing movement’s researchers recommend walking barefoot on the ground for at least 20 minutes twice a day for healing.
+The Earthing movement’s researchers recommend walking barefoot on the ground for at least 20 minutes twice daily for healing.

-However, even if you can only connect to the Earth for 10 minutes during lunch, it will be beneficial.
+However, it will be beneficial even if you can only connect to the Earth for 10 minutes during lunch.

 Pesticide-sprayed grass should be avoided because it will be absorbed through your feet.